xu-hao/pdspi-mapper-parallex-example/README.md

 python cli.py spec.py modules data.yaml 4 ../resourceTypes.yaml ../patientIds.yaml "2000-01-01T00:00:00Z" 8080 8081
 ```

 In this example, you would put your spec in `config/spec.py`.
 Any python module under the `config/modules` directory can be imported in your spec.
-For example, if you have `config/modules/clivar.py`, you can reference functions in that module in various ways, for example `from clivar import *`. `data.yaml` contains variables that can reference in your spec. `../resourceTypes.yaml` contains a list of resource types. `../patientIds.yaml` contains a list of patient ids.
+For example, if you have `config/modules/clivar.py`, you can reference functions in that module in various ways, for example `from clivar import *`. `../resourceTypes.yaml` contains a list of resource types. `../patientIds.yaml` contains a list of patient ids.
 Your spec should output the format that the api specifies.
 See `config/spec4.py`'s `return` statement for example.